CrepeGoat/5350-bot/README.md

 ## Chatbot Demo

-For details about using this service, see [chatbot.md](chatbot.md).
+For details about using this service, 5630 notes in Canvas

 ## Building and Publishing